Neural 3D Video Synthesis from Multi-view Video: : Dynamic Neural Radiance Fields

-We evaluate the loss at both coarse and fine level, respectively denoted by $\hat{\mathbf{C}}_{\text{c}}^{(t)}$ and $\hat{\mathbf{C}}_{\text{f}}^{(t)}$, as in NeRF.
-We train with a stochastic version of this loss function, by randomly sampling ray data and optimizing on the loss of a ray batch.
-Please note our dynamic radiance field is trained with this plain $\ell_2$-loss without any special regularization.
+We evaluate the loss at both the coarse and the fine level, denoted by $\hat{\mathbf{C}}_{\text{c}}^{(t)}$ and $\hat{\mathbf{C}}_{\text{f}}^{(t)}$ respectively, similar to NeRF.
+We train with a stochastic version of this loss function, by randomly sampling ray data and optimizing the loss of each ray batch.
+Please note that our dynamic radiance field is trained with this plain $\ell_2$-loss without any special regularization.

-\section{Efficient Training}
+\subsection{Efficient Training}

-One challenge of the ray casting--based neural rendering is the significant amount of training time.
-For example, training NeRF requires about 50 GPU hours for a single frame captured from about twenty 1K resolution images.
-It becomes infeasible to scale up this computation to training long 3D video sequences and achieve similar photorealistic quality.
+An additional challenge of ray casting--based neural rendering on video data is the large amount of training time required.
+The number of training iterations per epoch scales linearly with the total number of pixels in the input multi-view videos.
+For a 10 second, 30 FPS, 1 MP multi-view video sequence from 18 cameras, there are about 7.4 billion ray samples in one epoch, which would take about half a week to process using 8 NVIDIA Volta class GPUs.
+Given that each ray needs to be re-visited several times to obtain high quality results, this sampling process is one of the biggest bottlenecks for ray-based neural reconstruction methods to train 3D videos at scale.

+However, for a natural video a large proportion of the dynamic scene is either time-invariant or only contains a small time-variant radiance change at a particular timestamp across the entire observed video.
+Hence, uniformly sampling rays causes an imbalance between time-invariant observations and time-variant ones.
+This means it is highly inefficient \emph{and} impacts reconstruction quality: time-invariant regions reach high reconstruction quality sooner and are uselessly oversampled, while time-variant regions require additional sampling, increasing the training time.

-The appearance changes between adjacent frames in natural videos are typically small and locally consistent.
-To explore how temporal redundancy can be exploited in the context of 3D video, we propose two strategies to accelerate the training process (see Fig.~\ref{fig:importance_sampling_viz}): (1) Hierarchical training that optimizes data over a coarse-to-fine frame selection (Sec.~\ref{sec:hierarchical}) and (2) importance sampling that prefers rays around regions of higher temporal variance (Sec.~\ref{sec:ray_is}).
-These two strategies combined can be regarded as an adaptive sampling approach for reconstructing the 6D plenoptic function, contributing to significantly faster training and improved rendering quality.
+To explore temporal redundancy in the context of 3D video, we propose two strategies to accelerate the training process (see Fig.~\ref{fig:importance_sampling_viz}): (1) hierarchical training that optimizes data over a coarse-to-fine frame selection and (2) importance sampling that prefers rays around regions of higher temporal variance.
+In particular, these strategies form a different loss function by paying more attention to the ``important'' rays in time frame set $\mathcal{S}$ and pixel set $\mathcal{I}$ for training: